cloudflare/cloudflare-docs/content/magic-wan/tutorials/secure-web-gateway.md

 `10.0.1.0/24` | `10.255.255.2` | `100` | `All regions`
 `172.16.0.0/12` | `10.255.255.4` | `100` | `All regions`

-## 3. Setup site routers

-After setting up tunnels on Magic WAN side, you need to configure your site routers.
-In keeping with this example, refer to the table in the [Example scenario](#example-scenario) to find the IP addresses you should use.

-## 4. Set up Cloudflare Gateway
+## 3. Set up Cloudflare Gateway

 The last step is to configure your Cloudflare Gateway policies from the [Zero Trust](https://one.dash.cloudflare.com/) dashboard.
 To set up the policies, refer to our [Gateway documentation](/cloudflare-one/policies/filtering/).

-Cloudflare Gateway supports all TCP and UDP ports, traffic sourced from private IP addresses on TCP/IP networks, and Bringing Your Own IPs to Cloudflare ([BYOIP][/byoip/]).
+Cloudflare Gateway supports all TCP and UDP ports, traffic sourced from private IP addresses on TCP/IP networks, and [BYOIP](/byoip/).

 After you have configured Cloudflare Gateway, enterprise users and devices from each of the sites mentioned in the example scenario will be able to safely browse or access Internet resources under the protection of the Cloudflare global network.